DanielaPavlenco/Bank-Account-Management-System/README.md

-# Simple Bank Account Management System
+# Bank Account Management System

 This is a simple C++ project for managing bank accounts.
 It allows users to create accounts, deposit and withdraw money, and check their balance.